vsrinivas/fuchsia/glossary.md

 added.
 - [LK on Github](https://github.com/littlekernel/lk)

-#### **Maxwell**

-Services to expose ambient and task-related context, suggestions and infrastructure for leveraging machine intelligence.

 #### **Module**

-A component with a `module` metadata file which primarily describes the Module's data compatibility and semantic role.
+A module is a role a [component](#Component) can play to participate in a [story][#Story].
+Every component can be be used as a module, but typically a module is asked to show UI.
+Additionally, a module can have a `module` metadata file which describes the Module's data compatibility and semantic role.

-Modules show UI and participate in Stories at runtime.
 - [module metadata format](https://fuchsia.googlesource.com/peridot/+/HEAD/docs/modular/manifests/module.md)

-#### **Mozart**
+#### **Scenic**

-The view subsystem.
-Includes views, input, compositor, and GPU service.
+The system compositor.
+Includes views, input, compositor, and GPU services.

 #### **Musl**